Ngee Ann Polytechnic

 Established in 1963 by the Ngee Ann Kongsi, NP is renowned for its business programmes and central focus on entrepreneurship education.
 It is also the only polytechnic in Singapore to be affiliated with a foundation.

-NP is famous for producing successful entreprenuers due to their strong eco system in supporting start ups.
-NP's alumni includes founder and former CEO of Creative Technology Sim Wong Hoo, co-founder and CEO of Carousell Quek Siu Rui, co-founder and President of Carousell Marcus Tan, co-founder and CEO of Secretlab Ian Ang, 18th Golden Horse Award for Best Leading Actor Alan Tam, and 50th Golden Horse Award for Best Narrative Feature and Best Original Screenplay Anthony Chen.
+NP is famous for producing successful entrepreneurs due to its strong ecosystem in supporting start-ups.
+NP's alumni include founder and former CEO of Creative Technology Sim Wong Hoo, co-founder and CEO of Carousell Quek Siu Rui, co-founder and President of Carousell Marcus Tan, co-founder and CEO of Secretlab Ian Ang, 18th Golden Horse Award for Best Leading Actor Alan Tam, and 50th Golden Horse Award for Best Narrative Feature and Best Original Screenplay Anthony Chen.

 History

 Founded in 1963 as the Ngee Ann College by the Ngee Ann Kongsi, Ngee Ann Polytechnic started with 116 students, offering courses in language, commerce, and technology.

+In December 1990, Ngee Ann Polytechnic applied for a radio station broadcasting on AM, with its programmes produced by mass communication students, concentrating on talk shows.
+However, its students were unaware of the existence of stations on the AM band.

 Academic

 Academic schools

-There are a total of nine academic schools providing 39 full-time courses.
+There are a total of nine academic schools providing 39 full-time courses: